utdata/icj-class/sass/sass-01.md

 # Before Sass, let's talk Node.js

+> Before starting this lesson, make sure you've done [part two of setting up](https://github.com/utdata/icj-setting-up/blob/master/README.md).

 We will be learning about Sass through refactoring existing CSS into Sassy CSS.
 We are also introducing the Node.js development environment and because of this we need to take a detour to talk about it.

 **Node.js** is an open-source programming framework built using JavaScript.
 Many programmers like it because it allows them to write JavaScript not just for “front-end” browser tasks, but also for server-based or “back-end” tasks.

 For our purposes, consider Node as a development environment and ecosystem to use a bunch of mini-programs.
 Developers will create these mini-programs — known as packages — and share them through Node Package Manager, or **npm** for short.
 Think of npm as the App Store for these mini-programs.
 When we need something on our site like a photo slideshow, we don't have to reinvent the wheel because someone else already has, and they published it to the npm "app store".

-We need a number of these apps to convert Sass SCSS to CSS for our websitex .
+We need a number of these apps to convert Sass SCSS to CSS for our website.

 ## Downloading, running our project